 Today, there are several jobs dogs are well-known for, including service dogs, therapy dogs, and search-and-rescue dogs.
 But some dogs have specialized jobs that are so unique only canines can complete them.
 Learn about 15 unique dogs with jobs.

 In the spring of 2020, the Working Dog Center at UPenn’s School of Veterinary Medicine started training eight Labrador Retrievers to sniff out COVID-19.
 But training dogs to sniff out disease is far from new.
 Many dogs are trained to sniff out rare diseases such as cancer and even Clostridium difficile (C. diff), a dangerous bacterium that is transmitted through feces.

 What would the gastronomic world do without these pungent fungi?
 Truffles grow underground near specific types of trees, and for centuries pigs were used to hunt these delicacies.
 Unfortunately, pigs are not only talented at finding truffles; they also like to eat them.
 Enter the dog, specifically the Italian Lagotto Romagnolo.
 Originally used as hunting dogs and water retrievers, Lagotti have a keen sense of smell and have been trained to search for truffles.
 Unlike pigs, they show no inclination to eat their find.

-For centuries, the Sami indigenous people living north of the Arctic Circle used the Finnish Lapphund to herd reindeer.
+For centuries, people living north of the Arctic Circle used the Finnish Lapphund to herd reindeer.
 Reindeer are essential to these Scandinavian people for their meat and hides, and these thick-coated, powerful, and hardworking dogs are up to the task.